 Even though backyard weddings are typically simpler than traditional weddings, they can be a lot of work to plan.
 Here's how to ensure that yours goes smoothly, and creates a lifelong memory for you and your spouse:

 - Start planning in advance.
-Just because you're not renting a traditional venue doesn't mean you can throw your wedding together at the last minute.
+Just because you're not renting a traditional venue or hiring a wedding planner doesn't mean you can throw your wedding together at the last minute.
 You'll want to buy your wedding rings, figure out the guest list, map out the space, make arrangements for food, decide who will be officiating, and many other considerations well in advance, just like you would if you were planning a traditional wedding.

 - Enlist your friends.
 When it comes to planning a backyard wedding, we all get by with a little help from our friends.
-If one of your buddies owns a sound system, bakes cakes, rents out big tents or operates a food truck, now is a good time to start cashing in some favors.
+If one of your buddies owns a sound system, bakes cakes, owns a rental company for big tents or operates a food truck, now is a good time to start cashing in some favors.
 But maybe think twice about asking your best friend's band to play at the reception.
 Just saying.

 At Rustic & Main, our focus has always been on creating one-of-a-kind wooden wedding bands that tell your story, blending the traditional with the non-traditional.
 Planning a backyard wedding offers an opportunity to do just that.
-Contact us today to learn more about picking out the rings to match the occasion.
+Take our wedding style quiz to find out if a backyard wedding is right for you.
+Regardless of the type of wedding you decide to have, reach out to our live chat team to learn more about picking out the rings to match the occasion.